 How to optimise images for your website

-We love launching new websites for clients and it’s great to be able to give them full control over updating their own sites.
+We love launching new websites for companies and it’s great to be able to give them full control over updating their own sites.
 Adding news articles, case studies and updating text are things that ideally can be done in-house very easily.
 When it comes to adding images though, things can get messy!

 Here at Gravity, we’re often phoned to help ‘fix’ a website after being updated by a client.
 “It takes ages to load” or “the image is really blurry”.
 And recently, “I set some images to upload overnight and they haven’t even got halfway this morning”.
 Hmmm.
 I can guess what the problems are straight away, but then I’ve been using Photoshop since version 1 (there was only one undo step – it was a nightmare!).